liberforce/freeside-pelican/content/articles/recycling-and-the-art-of-badram.md

 patch, that allows you to use deffective RAM modules; learn that the Mandriva kernel has been using this patch for a long time (since Mandrake 9.2 AFAIR).
 5. Install Mandriva 2007 with the task-gnome-minimal package
-6. Tune it to use the least memory I could (beware: net_applet seems to be is a memory hog)
+6. Tune it to use the least memory I could (beware: net\_applet seems to be is a memory hog)

-**Total cost: 5€
+**Total cost: 5€**

 Seeing a Pentium II 400MHz running GNOME on 128MB of RAM, with a defective RAM
-module: [priceless
+module: priceless.

+**Edit:**

-]{.hitimportant}**Edit: I found a picture of my memcheck experiments on 128MB module.
+I found a picture of my memcheck experiments on 128MB module.
 There was so many errors that I wanted to make sure I had copied them all :-) .
 Memcheck has an option to give error in the form of BadRAM patterns.
 This is the one shown here.
 That's a comma separated list of *address,mask* couples.
 In this example, there was so many errors, that I couldn't use this module, as the kernel would not accept that many arguments at boot time.
 But I could underclock this 100MHz SDRAM, using it in a slower machine (one that was running 66MHz SDRAM).
 Memtest confirmed that it would work.

 ![]({static}/images/vrac/memcheck.jpg)